 Also crock pots can vary quite a bit so I use a little cheap one to make this and I have found about 5 hours on low or about 90 minutes on high is best.
-I have a fancy big crock pot but I think this oatmeal would burn really fast – so you might want to just play with this recipe and see.
+I have a fancy big crock pot and that one takes about 3 hours on high.
 If you have a programmable crock pot that might work.

 I just started mine when I was cleaning dinner dishes around 7pm and it was done by about 8:45 or so.
 I let it cool and scooped into little containers and put it in the fridge.